Quasi-regular Dirichlet forms and the obstacle problem for elliptic equations with measure data: Introduction

+The obstacle problem of the form (\ref{eq1.1}) with a nonlinear Leray-Lions type operator $L$ and $\mu\in L^1(E;m)$ was considered in \cite{BoccardoCirmi,BoccardoGallouet}.
+In both papers the problem is studied in the setting of entropy solutions introduced in \cite{Betal.} (for a closely related notion of renormalized solution see \cite{DMOP}).

+To our knowledge, first results concerning (\ref{eq1.1}) with ``true" measure data were obtained in \cite{DL} by using Stampacchia's approach by duality (see also \cite{DD}).
+In \cite{DL} the obstacle problem with one lower barrier $h_1$ (i.e. $h_2\equiv +\infty$) is considered and it is assumed that $L$ is a uniformly elliptic divergence form operator.
+The results of \cite{DL} were extended in \cite{Leone} to the case of nonlinear Leray-Lions type operator $L$.
+In \cite{Leone} the setting of renormalized solutions is used.

+Quite recently first papers devoted to semilinear elliptic equations involving measure data and nonlocal operators (mostly fractional Laplacian) appeared (see, e.g., \cite{AAB,CV,KPU,KMS}).
+General results on existence, uniqueness and regularity of solutions of such equations with operator $L$ corresponding to Dirichlet form were proved in \cite{KR:JFA,KR:CM} (see also \cite{KR:NODEA}) in case $\mu$ is a smooth measure, and in \cite{Kl:CVPDE} for a general Borel measure $\mu$.
+However, to our knowledge, there are no results on obstacle problem (\ref{eq1.1}) with true measure data and nonlocal operator $L$.
+Therefore all the results of the present paper are new in case $L$ is nonlocal and $\mu$ is a ``true" measure.
+It is worth mentioning, however, that they are new even if $\mu\in L^1(E;m)$, because as compared with papers devoted to problem (\ref{eq1.inc}) we consider the case $\lambda=0$ and we do not assume (\ref{eq1.l1}).
+Also note that in general, our solutions are not even locally integrable, so need not satisfy the condition

+which is the minimal requirement on $u$ when one investigates (\ref{eq1.inc}) in the setting of completely accretive operators (see \cite{BC}).

-where $\nu^+,\nu^-$ denote the positive and negative parts in the Jordan decomposition of $\nu$.
-But in general, under the weak assumptions on $f,\mu$ described above, we cannot expect that the solution $u$ of (\ref{eq1.1}) belongs to the domain $D[\EE]$.
-Therefore the problem to make sense of the first equation in (\ref{eq1.2}) arises.
-Following \cite{KR:JFA,KR:SM} we address it by using stochastic analysis methods.
+In general, under weak assumptions on $f,\mu$ described above the solution $u$ to (\ref{eq1.1}) may be very irregular.
+Therefore the problem of making sense of the first equation in (\ref{eq1.2}) arises.
+Following \cite{KR:JFA,KR:CM} we address it by using stochastic analysis methods.
 Namely, by a solution of the first equation in (\ref{eq1.2}) we mean a function $u:E\rightarrow\BR$ satisfying for quasi-every (q.e. for short) $x\in E$ the following generalized Feynman-Kac formula